cout/windowfocus/README.md

 You can configure a custom shortcut (I use vi-like bindings:
 Alt+Shift+H, Alt+Shift+J, Alt+Shift+K, and Alt+Shift+L).

+Requirements:
+* xdotool

 TODO:
-* Currently implemented as a bash script, so it's a little bit slow
+* Currently implemented as a ruby script that calls out to xdotool, so it's a little bit slow
-* Need a better algorithm to determine which window is "up", "left", etc. (currently just uses the window's X or Y coordinates)

 License: MIT License (http://www.opensource.org/licenses/mit-license.html)